Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

 Raw data will start to appear in the Azure Data Lake Store (in stream/raw/severity/, stream/raw/core/, stream/raw/charges/ and stream/raw/dxpr/ with the directory structure defined by *Path prefix pattern* above) after approximately 5 minutes.

 ## Hot Path Stream
   For the hot path, the Azure Stream Analytics job will process events from the Azure Event Hub and push them to Power BI for real time visualisation.
-We will name the Steam Analytics Job that we create for this, **HealthCareHotPath**.
+We will name the Steam Analytics Job that we create for this, **healthcareHotPath**.

   - Log into the [Azure Management Portal](https://ms.portal.azure.com)
   - In the left hand menu select *Resource groups*